zzhangjii/learning-library/workshops/jcs-devops/StudentGuide.md

 - **Cloud Account Password**: You will login to your Cloud Account to set this password.
 - ***(4)*** **Identity Domain Name**: This name will be used when you login with the **Traditional Cloud Services**.
 During this workshop, we will be use the Developer Cloud Services, which is currently a Traditional Cloud Services. ***Note***: When you click on Link **(6)** in the email, you will use this Identity Domain Name.
 - **Traditional Account Password**: You will login to your Traditional Cloud Account to set this password in an upcoming step.
 - **Identity Tenant ID**: We will locate this information later, but make a holding place in your notes for this field.
-This field will be used when creating a connection between the Developer Cloud Service (DevCS) and the Application Cloud Service (ACCS), allowing automatic deployment of Applications.
+This field will be used by PaaS Stack Manager for provisioning of Infrustructure.
-- **Data Center**: We'll locate this information in an upcoming step, and this fields will also be used when creating the connection between DevCS and ACCS.
+- **Data Center**: We'll locate this information in an upcoming step, and this fields will also be used by PaaS Stack Manager for provisioning of Infrustructure.
+- **Storage REST Endpoint**: We'll locate this information in an upcoming step, and this fields will also be used by PaaS Stack Manager for provisioning of Infrustructure.

+### **Step 3**: Login to the Oracle CLoud

 - Click on the link ***(5)*** **Cloud Account My Services URL** provided in the email.
 - Follow the instructions to **set your password**, and then record in your notes the new password for this **Cloud Account Password** field.